grame-cncm/faustide/doc/wiki.md

 4. Manual

-    In Manual mode, scope displays the lastest samples when user clicks on a button.
+    In Manual mode, scope displays the latest samples when user clicks on a button.